Manfred joins in, MLB lockout talks appear to gain momentum

 JUPITER, Fla.
 (AP) — Baseball players and owners took a first step toward salvaging opening day, nearing agreement Friday on an amateur draft lottery during lockout negotiations that included a surprise one-on-one meeting between Commissioner Rob Manfred and union head Tony Clark.

-While an agreement on the draft was not complete, talks appeared to gain momentum for the first time.

-Talks will continue Saturday.
-Major League Baseball has set a Monday deadline for a deal that would ensure a 162-game season and allow openers to take place as scheduled on March 31.
+While an agreement on the draft was not complete, the talks gained momentum for the first time as Major League Baseball’s end of Monday deadline approached for a deal that would preserve opening day on March 31 and a 162-game schedule.

-The sides met three times Friday, in addition to the session between Manfred and Clark.
-That came after four straight days of largely fruitless negotiating sessions that focused on exchanging proposals in areas of relative minutia.

-Clark led a delegation of players that included Max Scherzer, Andrew Miller and Zack Britton from the union’s eight-man executive subcommittee.

-On the 86th day of baseball’s ninth work stoppage, its first since 1995, the sides still had to work on many key economic issues: luxury tax thresholds and rates, the minimum salary and the size of a bonus pool for pre-arbitration players.
+Talks will continue Saturday, the 87th day of baseball’s first work stoppage since 1995.
+The sides remain far apart on the big-money issues of the competitive balance tax thresholds and rates, salary arbitration eligibility, the size of a bonus pool for pre-arbitration-eligible players and the minimum salary.

-The union had offered a pair of new proposals Thursday, making small changes to its plan for a lottery to determine the first seven picks in the amateur draft and to its formula for top young players get credit for additional major league service.
-Teams say they will never agree to the additional service time, which could lead to earlier free agency.
+In another sign of the disruption caused by baseball’s ninth work stoppage, MLB canceled three more days of spring training games through March 7.
+Exhibition games were to have begun Saturday.

+Clark led players who included Max Scherzer, Andrew Miller and Zack Britton from the union’s eight-man executive subcommittee.

 Players have not accepted Monday as a deadline and have suggested any missed games could be made up as part of doubleheaders, a method MLB said it will not agree to.